outfox/fennecs/www/docs/Queries/CRUD.md

     .Not<Loaded>().Not<Cooldown>().Not<RequestProjectileSpawn>()
     .Build();

-// multiple bulk operations need to be batched, because
+// ⚠️ multiple bulk operations may require batching, because
-// entities wouldn't match our query after each change
+// entities wouldn't necessarily match our query after each change
+// and thus "escape" before subsequent operations would be applied.
-// (there's a way to allow this, see in the documentation) loadedGuns.Batch()
+// (there's a way to customize this, see in the documentation) loadedGuns.Batch()
     .Add<Cooldown>(2.0f); //for our cooldown system
-    .Add<RequestProjectileSpaw7n>(); //for another system
+    .Add<RequestProjectileSpawn>(); //for another system
     .Remove<Loaded>();
     .Submit();
 ```